-Raven has authored several children’s poetry books, most recently Shimmer, Songs of Night (Clear Fork Publishing) (charting #1 on Amazon's Top Hottest Children's Poetry Books) and A Star Full of Sky (Daffydowndilly) which was recently awarded finalist in Best Children’s Book Cover by ATAI.
+Raven has authored several children’s picture books, most recently the #1 charting Amazon Top Hottest Children's Poetry Book Shimmer, Songs of Night (Clear Fork Publishing) and A Star Full of Sky (Daffydowndilly Press) which received The Royal Dragonfly award for Best in Children's Poetry, and an award for finalist in Best Children’s Book Cover by ATAI.

 Her previous releases include the debut, Dozy Poems, Cozy Days, Spinning Circles (Action Poems) and Gibber, Animal Acrostics.

 She writes poetry for a variety of magazines such as Highlights for Children, Ladybug, Hello Magazine, Humpty Dumpty, HighFive, Cricket, Spider, Parents and Jack and Jill, Fun for Kidz, Babybug, Stinkwaves, and Bumples.

 Raven's work is included in anthologies, DVD’s and CD’s, educational material, and home schooling programs.
 She has received Merit awards for poetry from the SCBWI, and was voted Poetry Soup's ‘top hottest poet’ after the release of her debut book.

 She is passionate about children's literacy and poetry, and enjoys presenting children’s poetry workshops in schools and libraries.

 She lives in New York's Hudson Valley with her husband, sweet dog, Elsie, and Ragamuffin cat named Lilac who get along pretty well...most of the time!
 She enjoys the time she spends with her college bound children, frewalking, music, reading, cheering for Kristaps Porzingis from the NY Knicks, spring flowers, the first snowfall, and warm butterscotch chip cookies!